Lawmakers eye state worker health plan revamp, add competitive bidding

 That provision is not in SPB 2506, the Senate confirming bill to ratify the DMS rules.

 The move to competitively bid the $3.1 billion program comes as economists revised the fiscal outlook for the state employee health insurance trust fund.
-The fund, a combination of employees’ monthly premiums and state tax dollars, is projected to have a $61.8 million deficit in the Fiscal Year 2023-2024.
-The deficit is due to a decline in health plan enrollment in the Fiscal Year 2021-2022 and higher than anticipated expenses for those covered.
-Data show 3,312 fewer state employees in the health plan in the current fiscal year than projected.
+The fund, a combination of employees’ monthly premiums and state tax dollars, is projected to have a $61.8 million deficit in Fiscal Year 2023-24.
+The deficit is due to a decline in health plan enrollment in Fiscal Year 2021-22 and higher than anticipated expenses for those covered.
+Data shows 3,312 fewer state employees in the health plan in the current fiscal year than projected.